REI Releases 2015 Stewardship and Earnings Report, Gives Back Three-Quarters of Profit to Outdoor Community and Opens Voting for Board Members

 REI’s board of directors is selected by the co-op’s membership and oversees the company.
 Members can exercise their rights to vote for the board now through April 25.

 REI is a specialty outdoor retailer, headquartered near Seattle.
 The nation’s largest consumer co-op, REI is a growing community of more than 6 million active members who expect and love the best quality gear, inspiring expert classes and trips, and outstanding customer service.
 REI has 143 stores in 35 states.
-If you can’t visit a store, you can shop at REI.com, REI.com/outlet or the free REI shopping app.
+If you can’t visit a store, you can shop at REI.com, REI.com/rei-garage or the free REI shopping app.
 REI isn’t just about gear.
 You can take the trip of a lifetime with REI Adventures, a global leader in active adventure travel that runs 150 custom-designed itineraries on every continent.
 REI’s Outdoor School is run by professionally-trained, expert-instructors who teach beginner- to advanced-level courses about a wide range of activities.
 To build on the infrastructure that makes life outside possible, REI invests millions annually in hundreds of local and national nonprofits that create access to–and steward–the outdoor places that inspire us.

 1. Percentage calculated based upon a 52-week period for 2015 and 53-week period for 2014.
 A 52-week comparable view shows an 11 percent increase for 2015 from 2014.